eugeneos/CodeOnWheels/README.md

 CodeOnWheels
 ============

-Various helper libraries for developing in-vehicle applications using the GM API
+Various helper libraries for developing in-vehicle applications using the GM API:

+/widgets/menu - Multi-level Menu widget using the ScrollingSelector